hackclub/hackclub/workshops/responsive_navbar/README.md

 # Rebar

-You probably must have built navbar in your websites.
-It is a challenging task for us to make a good and responsive navbar.
+You probably must have built navbars in your websites.
+It is a challenging task for many of us to make a good and responsive navbar.
 Well, today we'll be building a fully responsive navbar!
 It is not only easy to build but also very smooth and beautiful!

 But first, Let's have a look on various navbars on the internet: